'People die at home': Tigray medical services struggle after turmoil of war | Health

 "We want to start having mobile health and nutrition clinics to operate in the rural areas," the group's country director Panos Navrozidis told Reuters, but added security was still fragile.
 Staffing at medical facilities also remains a problem.

-As many as 20 or 30 women were giving birth unattended daily in the central town of Shire because the hospital is not staffed overnight, an aid worker who visited last week told Reuters.
+As many as 20 or 30 women were giving birth unattended daily in the central town of Shire because the hospital is not staffed overnight as healthcare workers are afraid of looters, an aid worker who visited last week told Reuters.
 Almost all healthcare workers in Tigray had gone unpaid since the conflict began, a regional government report noted on Jan.
 8, and three healthcare workers told Reuters last week they had still not been paid.

 Health Minister Tadesse said money was being sent to local authorities as quickly as possible.
 Hospitals in Shire and Axum were functioning again, she said, although Adwa hospital remained out of service.
 Help is coming too late for some.